NASAWorldWind/WorldWindJava/CONTRIBUTING.md

 ### Suggesting New Features

-This section guides you through submitting and enhancement for Web WorldWind, including completely new features and minor improvements to existing functionalities.
+This section guides you through submitting and enhancement for WorldWind Java, including completely new features and minor improvements to existing functionalities.
 Following these guidelines helps the WorldWind team and community understand your suggestion and find related suggestions.